reszlergabor/jegybazar/README.md

 # Jegybazar

-Már bele is szerkesztettem
+mar bele is szerkesztettunk

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.

 ## Development server